symmetric monoidal (∞,1)-category of spectra

-For any prime number, the -adic numbers are a field that completes the field of rational numbers.
+For any prime number, the -adic numbers (or -adic rational numbers, for emphasis) are a field that completes the field of rational numbers.
 As such they are analogous to real numbers.
 A crucial difference is that the reals form an archimedean field, while the -adic numbers form a non-archimedean field.

 We first recall the definition and construction of the p-adic integers

 Let now be a prime number.
 Then for any two positive integers there is an inclusion which induces the canonical homomorphism of quotients .
 These homomorphism for all pairs form a family closed under composition, and in fact a category, which is in fact a poset, and moreover a directed system of (commutative unital) rings.
 The ring of p-adic integers is the (inverse) limit of this directed system (inside the category of rings).

 Regarding that the rings in the system are finite, it is clear that the underlying set of has a natural topology as a profinite (Stone) space and it is in particular a compact Hausdorff topological ring.
 More concretely, is the closed (hence compact) subspace of the cartesian product of discrete topological spaces (which is by the Tihonov theorem compact Hausdorff) consisting of threads, i.e. sequences of the form with and satisfying .

 The kernel of the projection , to the -th component (which is the corresponding projection of the limiting cone) is , i.e. the sequence

 An element in is invertible (and called a -adic unit) iff is not divisible by .